About Citizens Independent Bank

-“CIB is unique because of the people here and their determination to be what we are — a community bank,” notes board chair emeritus Connie Bakken.
+“CIB is unique because of the people here and their determination to be what we are — a community bank,” notes President & CEO Brad Bakken.
 “Being a community bank means local people, local decisions and local commitment.
 We have that here at Citizens.”

 The Core Values That Guide Our Business: